Santa Cruz California, USA Travel Guide

 Pharmacies like CVS and Walgreens are readily available for medications.
 Tap water is safe to drink.

-Food safety standards are high in the U.S. Practice good hand hygiene.
+Food safety standards are elevated in the U.S. Practice good hand hygiene.

-Travel insurance covers unexpected medical expenses, which can be high in the U.S.
+Travel insurance covers unexpected medical expenses, that can be high in the U.S.

 Coverage for unforeseen events that impact your travel plans.